 - Submit a complaint concerning a food or lodging business (Vermont Department of Health)

 - Best Practices for Retail Food Stores, Restaurants, and Food Pick-Up/Delivery Services During the COVID-19 Pandemic (link is external) (FDA)

 - Social Distancing (larger version)

 - Signs & Symbols - A collection of signs and symbols to help communicate how you would like people to interact.
 Includes sign for "social distancing" and for "vulnerable person".

 The Vermont Agency of Commerce and Community Development (ACCD) has the most up-to-date information for businesses impacted by COVID-19, including financial assistance, guidance for different business sectors, and unemployment information.
 The best way to make sure people in your workplace are protected against COVID-19 is to follow ACCD guidance (link is external).

-- NEW: Update on New Work Safe Additions to the Be Smart, Stay Safe Order
+- Update on New Work Safe Additions to the Be Smart, Stay Safe Order

 - Vermont Ski Resort COVID-19 Winter Operations Guidance (link is external)